 QSEHRA is the new, tax-efficient way for small employers to offer health benefits.
 If your employer is offering you a QSEHRA, congrats!
 It may take a little bit to get the hang of, but we bet you'll quickly learn to love it.
-It's the only setup that allows employees to get reimbursed for individual health premiums and medical expenses (if allowed by the QSEHRA).
+It's the only setup among small business health insurance options that allows employees to get reimbursed for individual health premiums and medical expenses (if allowed by the QSEHRA).
 Essentially, you're being handed a blank-check of pre-tax money to spend on what you need.

 However, before you can participate in your employer's QSEHRA, you must provide proof of Minimum Essential Coverage (MEC).
 This is easy if you have a major medical plan or are covered by your spouse's group plan--you probably already have MEC!
 But what if you would like to use an alternative plan like a sharing ministry, short-term plan, indemnity plan, or another type of plan?
 These types of plans will not meet the MEC requirement on their own.
 The good news is there are options to purchase MEC for yourself and your family that will allow these plans to work with QSEHRA.
 MEC plans can also be a nice compliment to sharing ministries, short-term, and other alternative plans by covering preventive services not typically covered by alternative plans.

 Important!
 The following vendors sell what's called P-MEC or "Preventive-Only MEC".
 These plans meet the MEC requirements by providing 100% of your and your families preventive care.
 These plans will not protect you if you're sick or injured and should not be considered insurance.
 They will just pay for your physicals, well visits, immunizations, screenings, and other preventive needs (you can see a full list of what they cover here) and nothing else.
 So please, make sure you've purchased adequate coverage to go along with these plans.
 We do not endorse these plans, although some vendors are offering discounts to our members.
 You will need to complete any applications with these vendors on your own.
 We simply are providing a list for you.
 Here you go!